ModiaSim/ModiaMath.jl/README.md

 ```

 ModiaMath uses [PyPlot](https://github.com/JuliaPy/PyPlot.jl) for plotting.
+If `PyPlot` is not installed or is not available in your actual Julia environment,
+an information message is printed and the `ModiaMath.plot(..)` call is ignored.
+In order that plot windows are displayed, you need to add `PyPlot` to your actual environment
-Installing `PyPlot` by just using the Julia package manager might fail.
+via `]add PyPlot`.
+Installing `PyPlot` by just `]add PyPlot` might fail.
 In such a case, you might try these
 [installation instructions](https://ModiaSim.github.io/ModiaMath.jl/latest/index.html#Installation-1).